learn-co-students/js-apis-readme-v-000/README.md

 // The second parameter we are passing is the url parameters to use in the request
 $.getJSON(url, url_params, success_callback);
 ```
 The result of the request will be the name of all the songs we found printed to the console.
-Under the covers, jQuery took our paramters and constructed a url to make the request with.
+Under the covers, jQuery took our parameters and constructed a url to make the request with.

 ```
 https://api.spotify.com/v1/search?qTake+Me+to+Church&type=track&limit10